HackBulgaria/Programming101-CSharp/week07/01-Linq-Basics/Readme.md

 ProductNames : List<string>,
 CategoryId : int

 * Create linq query which selects all orders together with their products and then print it to the screen.

-Together with every product print its category name Sort the result by orderDate.
+For every product print its category name as well.
+Sort the result by orderDate.